riqharris1/CI_Stream3Project/README.md

 Description of the functionality of the project, as well as the technologies used:
 The project has an issue tracker login page,a new features page and a user profile page.
 It uses Python,Django,HTML and a database.
-The database was created by using django models and migrated to SQL on the local machine before being migrated to Heroku.
+The database was created by using django models and migrated to SQL on the local machine before being migrated to Heroku(ClearDB).

 Links
 issue tracker login page-allows users to login and create issues(issue type:task,history,bug,new feature)/requests to be submitted and viewed.